Tags: Heirloom Open Pollinated

 Sow seeds indoors into sterile seedling mix 6-8 weeks before your last spring frost.
 Plant, water lightly, and cover with plastic or a dome to keep the seeds from drying out.
 When the first set of true leaves has emerged, up-pot into 3-4 inch pots and place in an area with full light and cooler temperatures (60-70°F).
 This will help prevent legginess.

 Water carefully, allowing the soil to dry on the surface between watering, but don’t let the plants wilt.
-Fertilize with fish emulsion or equivalent nutrient-rich feed every 10-14 days.
+Fertilize with fish emulsion or equivalent nutrient-rich feed such as manure tea or compost tea, every 10-14 days.

 Questions 0 Total

 Shipping within 10 days USPS Standard Post